Spacemance · direct from the author, Sera Voss

 Sera Voss spent too many nights on Reddit asking where all the human only space opera romances were.

-Starfall Accord is for readers who want the romance to hit as hard as the space battles, and who refuse to settle for either side of the genre playing second to the other.
+Starfall Accord is for readers who want the romance to hit as hard as the space battles.

 It's their debut.